sendingbee/docs/docs/api.md

   ![remote templates](../_assets/images/api.png ':size=500')
 </p>

-You can create these tokens by navigating to your Profile.
+You can create these tokens by navigating to Settings > API Tokens.
 Once you have a token, provide it with every request in the "Authorization" header as
 follows:

 ```bash